The Paper (film): Production

 Screenwriter Stephen Koepp, a senior editor at Time magazine, collaborated on the screenplay with his brother David and together they initially came up with "A Day in the Life of a Paper" as their premise.
 David said, "We wanted a regular day, though this is far from regular."
 They also wanted to "look at the financial pressures of a paper to get on the street and still tell the truth."
-After creating the character of a pregnant reporter (played by Marisa Tomei in the film) who is married to the metro editor, both of the Koepps' wives became pregnant.
+After they created the character of a pregnant reporter (played by Marisa Tomei) who is married to the metro editor, both of the Koepps' wives became pregnant.
 Around that time, Universal Pictures greenlighted the project.

-For his next project after Far and Away, Ron Howard was looking to do something on the newspaper industry.
+For his next project after Far and Away (1992), director Ron Howard wanted to do something on the newspaper industry.
 Steven Spielberg recommended that he get in touch with David Koepp.
-Howard intended to pitch an idea to the writer, who instead wanted to talk about how much he loved the script for Parenthood.
+Howard intended to pitch an idea to the writer, who instead wanted to talk about how much he loved the script for his 1989 film Parenthood.
 The filmmaker remembers, "I found that pretty flattering, of course, so I asked about the subject of his work-in-progress.
 The answer was music to my ears: 24 hours at a tabloid newspaper."
 Howard read their script and remembers, "I liked the fact that it dealt with the behind-the-scenes of headlines.
 But I also connected with the characters trying to cope during this 24-hour period, desperately trying to find this balance in their personal lives, past and present."

-To prepare for the film, Howard made several visits to the New York Post and Daily News (which would provide the inspiration for the fictional newspaper in the film).
+To prepare for the film, Howard made several visits to the New York Post and Daily News (which inspired the fictional newspaper in the film).
 He remembers, "You'd hear stuff from columnists and reporters about some jerk they'd worked with ...
 I heard about the scorned female reporter who wound up throwing hot coffee in some guy's crotch when she found out he was fooling around with someone else."
-It was these kinds of stories that inspired Howard to change the gender of the managing editor that Glenn Close would later play.
+These types of stories inspired Howard to change the gender of the managing editor, a role that Glenn Close would later play.
 Howard felt the Koepps' script featured a newsroom that was too male-dominated.
 The writers agreed and changed the character's name from Alan to Alicia but kept the dialogue the same.
 According to David Koepp, "Anything else would be trying to figure out, 'How would a woman in power behave?'
 And it shouldn't be about that.
 It should be about how a person in power behaves, and since that behavior is judged one way when it's a man, why should it be judged differently if it's a woman?"